 Basic Windows security is a major component of the CyberPatriot competition.
 Windows operating systems include desktops, servers, and embedded systems.
 While Windows operating systems heavily use graphical user interfaces (GUIs), they all still have a command-line shell.
-XP-based operating systems (Windows XP and Windows Server 2003) only have the command prompt (cmd.exe), and later versions also have the Powershell.
+Earlier XP-based operating systems (Windows XP and Windows Server 2003) only had the command prompt (cmd.exe), and later versions also have the Powershell.

 For information on how to create a Windows image using your Microsoft Development Network account, please refer to the presentation here.

 The Microsoft TechNet is a good resource for learning about Windows, as are the basic training modules that have been developed for our program.
 Here are some other links that may be helpful:

 - Automatic Updates - A feature that allows you to easily and effectively keep your computer up-to-date.